 Every withholding agent, whether U.S. or foreign, must file Form 1042 (PDF) and 1042-S (PDF) to report payments of amounts subject to NRA withholding unless an exception applies.
 Do not use Forms 1042 and 1042-S to report a payment of income required to be reported on the following:

-- Form 8288-A (PDF), Dispositions of U.S. real property interests by foreign persons.
-Refer to Withholding of Tax on Dispositions of United States Real Property Interests - FIRPTA, or
+- Form 8288-A (PDF), Dispositions of U.S. real property interests by foreign persons (refer to Withholding of Tax on Dispositions of United States Real Property Interests - FIRPTA)

 Note: Withholding agents otherwise required to report a distribution partly on a Form 8288-A or Form 8805 and partly on a Form 1042-S may instead report the entire amount on Form 8288-A or Form 8805.